allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 | memory [MB] | 1800     | 5300     | 21         |

 Deviation from the correct result exceeded 1%; the times also went up, although they are still many times shorter compared to other variants.
-It's worth noting that the amount of the memory used has practically not changed.
+It’s worth noting that the amount of the memory used has practically not changed.

-Now let's see what happens when we change the second parameter, which determines the number of unique elements in the input set:
+Now let’s see what happens when we change the second parameter, which determines the number of unique elements in the input set:

 *n=10000000/f=0.5*